Keyless Entry Theft with Range Extender Devices

 - Aluminium Foil, using aluminium foil to prevent keyless entry theft, demonstrated on a Ford keyless entry system.

-Plus key your keys away from the front of the house (also prevents thieves "fishing" for keys through a letterbox).
+Plus keep your keys away from the front of the house (also prevents thieves "fishing" for keys through a letterbox).
+Ultimately this problem will go away as manufacturers add extra security and switch to new keyless technology, such as Ultra-wideband (UWB) which also allows newer smartphones to be used as keys.

 - A List of Videos about car hacking.